 Captain George Stacy, Gwen’s father (portrayed with brevity by Dennis Leary), is a gruff man.
 He’s stern, short-tempered, protective, bullheaded and no-nonsense, but refreshingly for a cop character, he is not stupid or unreasonable.
 There’s a satisfying scene halfway through the film where he knocks Peter’s ego down a peg when they get into an argument over dinner about the merits of lawfulness versus vigilantism (though one could ironically argue the Captain has his own subtle hubris about the capabilities of the police force).
 The Captain is an interesting obstacle to Peter in that he’s not a bad guy, and he gets the protagonist to reevaluate some things about himself.
-He’s just your typical hardass cop who’s at odds with Peter, or rather, Spider-Man because they’re on two different sides of the law, despite technically being on the same side.
+He’s just your typical hardass cop who’s at odds with Peter, or rather, Spider-Man because they’re on two different sides of the law, despite technically being on the same side of virtue.
 A small arc he has in the film is learning there are even more important things than fully upholding the law, and giving Peter his blessing to continue his crime-fighting.
 In that sense, Captain Stacy is almost like a western figure – the rigidly lawful but misguided sheriff who later sees the error of his ways and ultimately gets slained to pave the way for the true, morally ambiguous hero.
 Captain Stacy has a fairly predictable death scene – if you didn’t see it coming when he learned Peter’s identity, you knew he was doomed from the moment Peter was injured and the Captain rushed in after him for back-up.
-I also feel like an opportunity was passed over to expand Peter and George’s relationship further before killing him off in a sequel.
-However, George’s sacrifice is still hefty, sufficient and affecting, tying into the main, overarching theme of the movie: a person’s duty and responsibility to others outweighing their own personal needs when the time comes to it.
+I also feel like an opportunity was missed to expand Peter and George’s relationship even further before killing him off in a sequel.
+However, George’s sacrifice is still hefty, sufficient and affecting, tying into the main, overarching theme of the movie: a person’s duty and responsibility to others outweighing their own personal needs when the time comes to act.